Take a Stand Campaign

 — Pax Christi International

-“We fear the existential threat to the Christian presence in Israel and the occupied Palestinian territories – the very place where our faith tradition began.
+In July, 2024, more than 200 US Christian leaders signed an urgent letter to the White House in calling for a ceasefire and saying: “We fear the existential threat to the Christian presence in Israel and the occupied Palestinian territories – the very place where our faith tradition began.
 More than three percent of the Christian community in Gaza has been killed since October 7th, including 18 Christians at St. Porphyrius Orthodox Church.
 Dozens of Christian families throughout the West Bank have left due to the occupation, increased violence, and economic pressures.
 Christians and their significant contributions to civil society could soon disappear from the Holy Land.
 Thus, as Christians and people of peace, we call on the international community and global institutions to end all arms flows into the conflict zone and to end various states’ attempts to frustrate legal remedies being sought in the International Criminal Court (ICC) and the International Court of Justice (ICJ) in response to war crimes alleged against both sides and the ‘plausible’ accusation that Israeli action in Gaza ‘could amount to genocide.’
 We also call for unrestricted access to all necessary humanitarian assistance for those in need and the opening of an internationally facilitated long-term and permanent peace process…”